The Best Areas to Stay in Bali: Which is Right For You?

 Canggu is definitely the new ‘it’ place in Bali – and for good reason.
 Located 10 kilometers up the coast from Seminyak, Canggu is one of the best areas to stay in Bali for the party-centric crowd.

 It is home to stunning beaches (and rice terraces), excellent shopping and arguably the best cafés and restaurants on the island.
 Canggu has become a haven for digital nomads, hipsters and surfers in recent years and offers a much more youthful beach town vibe than either Seminyak or Kuta.
+It’s also a prime spot for vegetarians and vegans with its seemingly endless selection of vegetarian and vegan-friendly restaurants!

 It’s an incredibly appealing place to chill and stay for days, weeks or even months.
 I’ve done this on numerous occasions!
-That being said, Canggu has blown up in recent years, so it may not be for everyone.

 Who’s it good for: Digital nomads and long-term travelers, beach lovers, surfers and yoga enthusiasts.